Classy Ensemble: A Novel Ensemble Algorithm for Classification: Abstract

 \section{Abstract}

-{We present \textit{Classy Ensemble}, a novel ensemble-generation algorithm for classification tasks, which aggregates models through a weighted combination of per-class accuracy.
+We present \textit{Classy Ensemble}, a novel ensemble-generation algorithm for classification tasks, which aggregates models through a weighted combination of per-class accuracy.
 Tested over 153 machine learning datasets we demonstrate that Classy Ensemble outperforms two other well-known aggregation algorithms---order-based pruning and clustering-based pruning---as well as the recently introduced lexigarden ensemble generator.
-We also show preliminary results for deep networks.}
+We then present three enhancements: 1) Classy Cluster Ensemble, which combines Classy Ensemble and cluster-based pruning; 2) Deep Learning experiments, showing the merits of Classy Ensemble over four image datasets: Fashion MNIST, CIFAR10, CIFAR100, and ImageNet; and 3) Classy Evolutionary Ensemble, wherein an evolutionary algorithm is used to select the set of models which Classy Ensemble picks from.
+This latter, combining learning and evolution, resulted in improved performance on the hardest dataset.